Late Summer Self Care: The Golden Season of Nourishment

 The Earth Element and Digestion

-Late summer and the earth element is related to Spleen/Stomach energy and digestion.
-In many ways, holistic systems recognize digestion is at the center of health.
-Use the suggestions below to strengthen your digestive capacity.
+Late summer and the earth element are related to Spleen/Stomach energy and digestion.
+In many ways, holistic systems recognize that digestion is central to health.
+You can use the suggestions below to strengthen your digestive capacity.

 DIGESTION SUPPORT TEA (CCF TEA)